-• To view a DVD on the radio press the RADIO/MEDIA hard-key, on the radio faceplate, then touch the DISC tab soft-key and then the VIEW VIDEO soft-key.
+• To view a DVD on the radio press the RADIO/MEDIA button on the radio faceplate, then press the DISC tab button on the touchscreen and then the VIEW VIDEO button on the touchscreen.

 • Viewing a DVD on the Touchscreen radio screen is not available in all states/provinces.
 If available, the vehicle must be stopped and the shift lever must be in the PARK position for vehicles with an automatic transmission.
 In vehicles with a manual transmission the parking brake must be engaged.